Prag8855/aab/content/guides/moving-to-berlin.md

 If you live in Germany, you need [health insurance](/glossary/Krankenversicherung).
 It's required when you apply for a [residence permit](/glossary/Aufenthaltstitel).

-Use my [health insurance calculator](/guides/german-health-insurance) to see your options, then [talk to an insurance broker](/guides/german-health-insurance#insurance-brokers).
-It's the best way to get health insurance.
+Use my [health insurance calculator](/guides/german-health-insurance) to see your options, then [ask my insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose.
+It's the best way to get insured.

 {% include '_blocks/healthInsuranceCalculator.html' %}

 **[How to choose health insurance ➞](/guides/german-health-insurance)**

 If you are an EU citizen, your [EHIC card](/guides/german-health-insurance#insurance-from-other-eu-countries) covers you until you start working.
 If you are a student, your EHIC card covers you until you graduate.
+You can't use your EHIC card after you [start working](/guides/find-a-job-in-berlin#start-working).

 ### Apply for a residence permit